 Where is the program at?

-Patients participating in the program will come to the Lewis Cancer & Research Pavilion, 225 Candler Drive, Suite 301.
-That is the Southeast Lung Associates office of Dr. Mullins.
+Patients participating in the program will come to the Lewis Cancer & Research Pavilion, 225 Candler Drive (second floor)

 How do I get an appointment?

 If a PET or CT scan shows a suspicious lung nodule, your physician may recommend you to the Lung Cancer Rapid Access Team.
 Depending on your insurance, a physician’s referral may be required.
 Youmans can assist you with that or if you can self-referral.
 If you are seeking a second opinion, Youmans also can help you get set up in the program.

 For more information, please call oncology nurse navigator Kaitlyn Youmans at 912-819-5169 or email her at email@example.com.